-A Review of 2015/16 Governance Issues
+A Review of 2016/17 Governance Issues

-A mid - year review of progress against the 2015/16 AGS action plan was undertaken by the Corporate Management team and was reported to the Standards and Audit Committee.
-As at March 2017, some actions have been completed but others are in progress and remain to be completed.
-Where necessary the uncompleted actions have been carried forward to the 2016/17 AGS action plan.
+A mid-year review of progress against the 2016/17 AGS action plan was undertaken by the Corporate Management team and was reported to the Standards and Audit Committee.
+The action plan identified 10 areas for improvement, of these 4 of the identified actions are completed, 1 is no longer applicable, 3 are behind the targeted timescale and 2 have revised timescales in place.
+Where necessary the uncompleted areas for improvement and associated actions have been carried forward to the 2017/18 AGS action plan.